nikkijuk/pigeongram/README.md

 Camunda seed implementation is generated with https://start.camunda.com/

+Camunda seed implementation is using Maven as build tool, but it's easy to take needed parts to Gradle.
+Important is that Spring Boot and Camunda versions need to match each other.

-Most important dependencies at gradle are spring starters which start workflow engine and tooling.
+Most important dependencies at gradle build script are spring starters which start workflow engine, rest api and tooling.

 ```
     implementation("org.camunda.bpm.springboot:camunda-bpm-spring-boot-starter-rest")